General Theatre Concentration

 General courses required of all concentrations

-- Intro to Performance: Imagination as the actor’s primary resource: acting exercises, compositions, improvisations to acquire the basic approach to text through action.
+- TH 150 Introduction to Performance—Imagination as the actor's primary resource: acting exercises, compositions, improvisations to acquire the basic approach to text through action.

-- Stagecraft: Skills and craft of technical theatre.
+- TH 161 Technical Theatre Stagecraft—Skills and craft of technical theatre.
 Knowledge of tools, materials, and techniques essential to production realization.

-- Theatre History I: Theatre from its origins through the Renaissance.
+- TH 242 Theatre History I—Theatre from its origins through the Renaissance.

-- Theatre History II: Theatre history from the English Restoration of 1660 through the postwar developments in Europe and the Americas from 1945 to 1960.
+- TH 243 Theatre History II—Theatre history from the English Restoration of 1660 through the postwar developments in Europe and the Americas from 1945-1960.